-It’s interesting that they basically revive Kukulger only to have him present in this episode so they could kill him again.
+It’s interesting that they basically revive Kukuruga only to have him present in this episode so they could kill him again.
 That’s kind of repetitive.
 It’s not like he’s Madakko or anything.
-And if they wanted Kukulger in this episode to use in telling Lucky and his father’s story, then they shouldn’t have killed them that first time in the first place.
+And if they wanted Kukuruga in this episode to use in telling Lucky and his father’s story, then they shouldn’t have killed them that first time in the first place.
 So him being defeated in this episode felt a little anti-climactic.

 Finding more Kyutamas also feels a little repetitive after they needed to find all the Kyutamas to summon the Argo Ship.
 I kind of hope they find all three at once instead of dragging it out over a few episodes again.

 Overall with this little detour into Lucky’s backstory, I think the main take away is just giving the Kyurangers another reason to fight.